wp-plugins/json-content-importer/readme.txt

 == Changelog ==

+= 1.2.3 =
+* added a donated feature: new shortcode-params "oneofthesewordsmustnotbein", "oneofthesewordsmustnotbeindepth".
+This is for excluding JSON-data from display: When one of the ","-separated keywords at "oneofthesewordsmustnotbein" is found in the textblock, ignore this textblock

 = 1.2.2 =
 * minor bugfix: JSON-Structures like { "$a": "$b"} can be handled (before: "$" made problems)